top of page

 Yes, apparently you can eat rooster, so why don't we?
 Let's not get into food ethics, good lord.

 Anyway, your man turns to the judge and says something along the lines of "I'm as surely innocent as that rooster will surely crow when you hang me."
-This put the judge off his dinner - and presumably off tidying up after dinner - as sure enough the next day when they hang the convict, up pops Old Crispy and crows.
+This put the judge right off his dinner - and presumably off tidying up after dinner - as sure enough the next day when they hang the convict, up pops Old Crispy and crows.

 They rush to the hanged man and found him still alive thanks to some shoddy knotwork.
 The man was freed, and that's how we got spicy chicken.